 Hours: M-F 8:30-5 PM ET

-Whether you are an amateur or professional writer, the UWW Degree Completion Program will help you finish your bachelor’s degree in Interdisciplinary Studies online with a focus in writing so you can evolve your craft and advance your career.
+Whether you are an amateur or professional writer, the UWW Interdisciplinary Studies program will help you finish your bachelor’s degree online with a focus in writing and literary studies so you can evolve your craft and advance your career.
 You will learn how to position yourself as a writer, from thinking as an entrepreneur to understanding the vast range of outlets for writing in the 21st century.

 You can tailor your degree with online courses in creative fiction or non-fiction, screenwriting, graphic novels, autobiographies, short stories, children's literature, imaginative literature, magazine writing, professional and management writing, public relations, grant writing, and food writing.